 When it comes to one hand opening slip joint folders, it would seem that Spyderco sets the standard.
 Few other manufacturers are offering up a knife with a good combination of ergonomics, style, quality and tolerances with such a reasonable price tag.
 I’d be extremely hard-pressed to find a knife that suitably matched all of the features of this one at the same price point.
 Bravo Spyderco.

-The Good: Top quality, solid ergos and decent performance
+- Top quality, solid ergos and decent performance

-The Bad: Does not hold an edge for long
+- Does not hold an edge for long